Beakerboy/VBA-Unit-Tester/README.md

 A static (singleton) class that records which tests have run, and the results.

 ## Interfaces
+These interfaces must be implemented by users who with to use this project to test their code.

 ### iTestCase
 A Test Case is a collection of tests, each of which share a common set up.